 You can defrost breast milk in reusable bags the same way that you would in ordinary plastic bags – in the refrigerator, in cold water, or in warm water.

-You may also be use Junobie bags to defrost milk in plastic bags.
+You may also be able to use silicone bags to defrost milk frozen in plastic bags.
 Here are some stories showing how I did this:

 Before cleaning a reusable breast milk storage bag, check the manufacturer’s instructions.

-However, most bags can be hand washed in the sink (and then air dried) or washed in the top rack of the dishwasher, and they can be sterilized in the same manner as other breast pump gear.
+However, most bags can be hand washed in the sink (and then air dried).
+Another option is to wash them on the top rack of the dishwasher, and they can be sterilized in the same manner as other breast pump gear.

 The only reusable breast milk bag manufacturer (that I know of!) is Junobie.
 They make super cute white, pink, and green breast milk bags made out of silicone.